 Bureau of Ocean Energy Management

 Jakobsson, Martin; Siegert, M; and Paton, Mark, "The Grounding of an Ice Shelf in the Central Arctic Ocean: A Modeling Experiment" (2003).
-Center for Coastal and Ocean Mapping.
+International Conference on Arctic Margins.
 286.